Selina Li Bi

 About

 Selina Li Bi was born in Philadelphia, Pennsylvania and raised in North Dakota.
 After practicing as an optometrist for many years, she earned an MFA in Creative Writing from Minnesota State University Moorhead.
+She is also a certified Creativity Coach.

-Her writing has appeared in riksha: Asian American Creative Arts in Action, Cha: An Asian Literary Journal, Cricket, and Red Weather Literary Magazine.
-As a second generation Asian American, the dichotomy of cultures in which she grew up in has weaved its way into much of her work.
+in Action, Cha: An Asian Literary Journal, Cricket, and Red Weather Literary Magazine.
+She has written several books for the children’s educational market.
+As a second-generation Asian American, the dichotomy of cultures in which she grew up has weaved its way

-Selina currently lives in North Dakota.
-She is a daughter, a sister, a wife, and mother of three emerging adults.
+a wife, and a mother of three.
 Two loyal pups are her writing companions.
 Running and yoga keep her grounded.
-She believes art has the power to connect, inspire, and awaken one’s sense of belonging in this world.
+She believes